philbuchanan/Tabs-Shortcodes/readme.txt

 For bug reports or feature requests or if you'd like to contribute to the plugin you can check everything out on [Github](https://github.com/philbuchanan/Tabs-Shortcodes/).

 == Changelog ==
+= 1.1 =
+* Added ability to select a specific tab based on the URL

 = 1.0.3 =
 * Compatibility with WordPress 3.9